Maluscat/reactive-storage/README.md

   },
 });
 storage.register('foo', 38);
-console.log(storage.endpoint.foo) // 38
+console.log(storage.shallowEndpoint.foo) // 38
 console.log(storage.target.foo) // 40

 storage.target.foo = -6;
-console.log(storage.endpoint.foo) // 0
+console.log(storage.shallowEndpoint.foo) // 0
 console.log(storage.target.foo) // 0

 storage.target.foo = 52;
-console.log(storage.endpoint.foo) // 52
+console.log(storage.shallowEndpoint.foo) // 52
 console.log(storage.target.foo) // 50

 storage.target.foo = 'bar'
-console.log(storage.endpoint.foo) // 52
+console.log(storage.shallowEndpoint.foo) // 52
 console.log(storage.target.foo) // 50
 ```

 ### Multiple sequential targets
 It's easy to setup multiple target points by passing multiple respective
 configurations, which a value is sequentially routed through until it reaches
 the endpoint (See "horizontal scaling" in [Concepts](#concepts)).
-Only the last
-configuration may define the `endpoint` property – In all others, it will be
-overridden.

 All defined targets (one for each passed configuration) are stored in the
 `targets` property of either the returned data when using the static methods or
 of the created instance.
 The `target` property always points to the first
 element in `targets` and can be conveniently used when only one target has been
 defined.

+> [!tip]
+> Consider utilizing this system and configuring an additional target instead of
+> using a (shallow) endpoint.

 Here, two layers are defined.
 The first does high-level work such as validating
 its values while the second does some mandatory operations.
 In one possible